 The Committee recommends that the court first identify the theory under which the plaintiff has asserted a Title VII claim, and then refer to the relevant group of instructions.
 The basic instructions set forth in Instructions 10.1 through 10.7 may be used regardless of a particular plaintiff's protected status.
-Thus, depending on whether the claim is based on race, color, religion, sex or national origin, Instructions 10.1 through 10.7 can be adjusted to reflect the protected trait at issue in the particular case.
+Thus, depending on whether the claim is based on race, color, religion, sex, or national origin, Instructions 10.1 through 10.7 can be adjusted to reflect the protected trait or characteristic at issue in a particular case.

-No instructions have been provided for a claim of disparate impact under Title VII, although such an instruction has been provided for a disparate impact claim for age discrimination under the ADEA.
+No instructions have been provided for a claim of disparate impact under Title VII, although such an instruction is provided for a disparate impact claim for age discrimination under the ADEA.
 See Instruction 11.4 (Age Discrimination-Disparate Impact-Elements).
-For a detailed discussion of a disparate impact claim arising under the Fair Housing Act, see Texas Department of Housing and Community Affairs v.
+For a detailed discussion of a disparate impact claim arising under the Fair Housing Act, see Texas Department of Housing & Community Affairs v.
 Inclusive Communities Project, Inc., 135 S. Ct.
 2507 (2015) (relying on cases interpreting Title VII and the ADEA).

-In some cases when the employer is a public entity, the plaintiff also has the option of suing under 42 U.S.C. § 1983.
-However, the general elements of such a claim are the same as under Title VII.
-Accordingly, in addition to the essential elements of a 42 U.S.C. § 1983 claim, the court may wish to refer to Instructions 10.1 through 10.7 whenever the § 1983 claim is based on disparate treatment or harassment.
+In some cases when an employer is a state or local public entity, a plaintiff has the option of suing under 42 U.S.C. § 1983.
+The general elements of such a claim, however, are the same as under Title VII.
+Accordingly, in addition to the essential elements of a claim under 42 U.S.C. § 1983, the court may wish to refer to Instructions 10.1 through 10.7 when a claim under § 1983 is based on disparate treatment or harassment by a state or local employer.